Frequently Asked Questions

 - Water Process Technician

 - Gas Network Team Leader

 - Electrical Power Protection and Plant Commissioning Engineer

 - Maintenance and Operations Engineering Technician

-Yes, but the cost must be included on the overall price that is recorded by the lead provider on their individualised learner record and/or by the employer on their digital account.
+Yes, but the cost must be included in the overall price recorded by the lead provider on their individualised learner record and/or by the employer on their digital account.

 Only where permitted within the funding rules.
-The funding rules detail what action to take when there is prior learning, in particular paragraph 4, 110 and E57: https://www.gov.uk/government/EMPLOYER_RULES_Final_010217.pdf
+These rules detail actions to take when there is prior learning.
+Relevant information can be found in paragraphs 4, 110 and E57.